ikiru1372k2/tech_interupt_final_project/README.md

 - Check tenant ID, client ID, and client secret
 - Ensure application has required permissions
 - Verify application is registered in Azure AD
+- **Note**: This is optional - you can use the app without Microsoft 365

 **4. "File upload errors"**
 - Ensure file is Excel (.xlsx, .xls) or CSV format